 The following are among Arthur’s contributions:

-It is expected the scholarship will open for applications on 31 August 2018.
+It is expected the scholarship will open for applications around late August-early September.
 Applicants will be required to: